luehrsenheinrich/wpm-citations/CONTRIBUTING.md

 Please refer to the documentation of [npm version](https://docs.npmjs.com/cli/v7/commands/npm-version) to learn more about how to set the version.
 In determining which version should be the next one we try to follow the SemVer Specification.
 Read [more about that here](https://semver.org/).

-While theoretically everyone with write access to the repository has the ability to push a release, the release should only be done by one person, either the *build master* or the *project manager*.
+While theoretically everyone with write access to the repository has the ability to push a release, the release should only be done by one person, either the *build manager* or the *project manager*.